pablo360able/The-Augment/README.md

 * Entropy could work with temp buffs by peeking at action queuestack
 * Test whether UnscheduleKipAction can be replaced by peeking at action queuestack
 * See if Siphoning Claw can be made to work with Claw Pack from Packmaster
+* See about switching to costUpgrade w/ upgradeBaseCost

 ## Balance
 * Nerf Stunning Strike (and possibly buff Magic Weapon)